ArnavS-22/zavionapp/frontend/README.md

 ## Security Considerations
 ### Privacy
-- All data is processed locally through your GUM instance
+- All data is processed locally through your Zavion instance
-- Images are sent to Azure OpenAI for analysis (per GUM configuration)
+- Images are sent to Azure OpenAI for analysis (per Zavion configuration)
 - No data is stored by the frontend itself